ctrl-plus-w/alcuin-scraper/README.md

 ## Preface

 This project is running on a [venv](https://docs.python.org/3/library/venv.html).
 So as to running any instruction you need to source the env with `source bin/activate`.
 However, before sourcing the environment, you need to initialize it if not the case with the `python3 -m venv .` (while being in the root folder of the project).
+Note that if you are on a custom production machine, you don't need to create a virtual environement since the machine itself is the environement.
+Also, the worker was made to work without the sourced environement.

 ## Installation